mdn/content/files/en-us/web/javascript/reference/global_objects/json/stringify/index.md

 - `value`
   - : The value to convert to a JSON string.
 - `replacer` {{optional_inline}}
   - : A function that alters the behavior of the stringification process, or an array of strings or numbers naming properties of `value` that should be included in the output.
-All elements that are not strings or numbers (can be either primitives or wrapper objects), including {{jsxref("Symbol")}} values, are completely ignored.
+If `replacer` is an array, all elements that are not strings or numbers (can be either primitives or wrapper objects), including {{jsxref("Symbol")}} values, are completely ignored.
 If `replacer` is anything other than a function or an array (e.g. [`null`](/en-US/docs/Web/JavaScript/Reference/Operators/null) or not provided), all properties of the object are included in the resulting JSON string.
 - `space` {{optional_inline}}

   - : A string or number that's used to insert white space (including indentation, line break characters, etc.) into the output JSON string for readability purposes.